Vienna, Hunters Hill: Heritage listing

-As at 2 January 2013, Vienna was an excellent example of a tradesman's cottage of the nineteenth century, complete with its detached kitchen block.
-It intactness makes it rare in Sydney.
-It is evidence of the period 1861 - 1890 when Hunter's Hill first developed as a suburb and it stands on the earliest successful small lot subdivision in the village.
-The subdivision was undertaken by Jules Joubert who with his brother Didier were together the first, and most prominent developers of Hunter's Hill.
+As of 2 January 2013, Vienna was an excellent example of a tradesman's cottage of the nineteenth century, complete with its detached kitchen block.
+Its intactness makes it rare in Sydney.
+This is evidenced by 1861–1890, when Hunter's Hill first developed as a suburb, and it stands on the village's earliest successful small lot subdivision.
+The subdivision was undertaken by Jules Joubert, who, along with his brother Didier, was Hunter's Hill's first and most prominent developer.
 The cottage demonstrates the tradesman's way of life of the 19th century, and how the family adapted the cottage to accommodate changing needs and standards.

-Vienna was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Vienna was listed on the New South Wales State Heritage Register on 2 April 1999, satisfying the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Vienna is an excellent example of a tradesman's cottage of the nineteenth century, complete with its detached kitchen block.
-It is evidence of the period 1861 - 1890 when Hunter's Hill first developed as a suburb and it stands on the earliest successful small lot subdivision in the village.
-The subdivision was undertaken by Jules Joubert who with his brother Didier were together the first, and most prominent developers of Hunter's Hill.
+This is evidenced by 1861–1890, when Hunter's Hill first developed as a suburb and stood on the village's earliest successful small lot subdivision.
+The subdivision was undertaken by Jules Joubert, who, along with his brother Didier, was Hunter's Hill's first and most prominent developer.
 The cottage demonstrates the tradesman's way of life of the 19th century, and how the family adapted the cottage to accommodate changing needs and standards.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The un-built upon land, once an orchard, is rare evidence of the reliance of suburban families in the 19th and early 20th century on home produce, and is a significant feature of the property.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-Vienna combined with the adjoining Hillman cottages of Alroy and Redleaf demonstrate the once common pattern of family property ownership, and the later subdivision of the land demonstrates, in microcosm, the speculative nature of land ownership in Hunter's Hill.
+Vienna, combined with the adjoining Hillman cottages of Alroy and Redleaf, demonstrate the once common pattern of family property ownership, and the later subdivision of the land demonstrates, in microcosm, the speculative nature of land ownership in Hunter's Hill.

-The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.
+The place has the potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The cottage has considerable educational value.
 The cottage demonstrates the tradesman's way of life of the 19th century, and how the family adapted the cottage to accommodate changing needs and standards.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Its intactness makes it rare in Sydney.